tweh/tex-units/readme.md

 # Units in TeX

 A visual overview of the **length units** available in TeX.

-(english and german versions as well as colored and b/w)
+_Including English and German versions as well as colored and b/w ones._

 ![preview](tex-units_preview.png)